joshnothum/blog_for_josh/site/content/post/6-Lessons-I-learned-in-the-first-year-of-6ixes.md

 ---

 * I’m cisgender.
 Apparently.
-* There is always, no matter what day of the year it is, a winter storm approaching Minneapolis.
+* There is **ALWAYS**, no matter what day of the year it is, a winter storm approaching Minneapolis.
 * Even if no one reads your blog, you still have to pay hosting fees.
 * Lists of 4 would have been easier and funnier.
 * It can always get worse.